rodoulak/desalsim/Tutorials/Example_1_Tutorial.md

 ##### Setting other input parameters
 Then the required input for MFPFR unit need to be added from unser.

 First, the concentration of the alkaline solution (NaOH) and acid solution (HCl) are import.
+> **Note:**
+>
-Note that different chemicals and concentrations can be used for the percicipation and the pH neutralization.
+> Note that different chemicals and concentrations can be used for the percicipation and the pH neutralization.

 ```python
     # Concentration of NaOH solution for step 1 and step 2 in MOL/L